solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_00_Intro_PostgreSQL.md

 Migrating an organization's infrastructure to an IaaS solution helps reduce maintenance of on-premises data centers, save money on hardware costs, and gain real-time business insights.
 IaaS solutions allow IT resources to scale up and down with demand.
 They also help to quickly provision new applications and increase the reliability of the existing underlying infrastructure.

-IaaS lets organizations bypass the cost and complexity of buying and managing physical servers and datacenter infrastructure.
+IaaS lets organizations bypass the cost and complexity of buying and managing physical servers and data center infrastructure.
 Each resource is offered as a separate service component and only requires paying for resources for as long as they are needed.
 A cloud computing service provider like Microsoft Azure manages the infrastructure, while organizations purchase, install, configure, and manage their own software—including operating systems, middleware, and applications.

-**Pros**
+#### Pro

 - Highly configurable environment
 - Fast deployment of additional servers
 - Reduction in operation center costs

-**Cons**
+#### Cons

 - OS and middleware administration costs

 ### Containers

 While much more lightweight, containers are like VMs and can be started and stopped in a few seconds.
 Containers also offer tremendous portability, making them ideal for developing an application locally on a development machine and then hosting it in the cloud, in test, and later in production.
 Containers can even run on-premises or in other clouds.
 This flexibility is possible because the development environment machine travels with the container.
 The application runs in a consistent manner.
 Containerized applications are flexible, cost-effective, and deploy quickly.

 PostgreSQL offers a [Docker image](https://hub.docker.com/_/postgres) to operate PostgreSQL in customized and containerized applications.
 A container-based PostgreSQL instance can persist data to the hosting environment via the container runtime, allowing for high availability across container instances and environments.

-**Pros**
+#### Pro

 - Application scalability
 - Portability between environments
 - Automated light-weight fast deployments
 - Reduced operating costs

-**Cons**
+#### Cons

 - Networking and configuration complexity
 - Container monitoring